-Reflective self-evaluation for the year 2018/19 took place on 12th October 2019 at a focus morning for all Governors.
-At the direction of the Governing Body, the effectiveness of financial planning and internal control has been evaluated for 2018/19 using an FMCE Questionnaire template provided by the SFCA (Sixth Form College's Association) based on the pro-forma which had previously been an annual mandatory requirement of the funding body.
+Reflective self-evaluation for the year 2020-2021 took place on $9^{th}$ October 2021 at a focus morning for all Governors when governors also had the opportunity to review the way meetings would be conducted (ie remote; in person or hybrid) and the College Mission statement college life in the context of the Covid-19 pandemic.
+At the direction of the Governing Body, the effectiveness of financial planning and internal control has been evaluated for 2020-2021 using an FMCE questionnaire template provided by the SFCA (Sixth Form Colleges' Association) based on the pro-forma which had formerly been an annual mandatory requirement of the funding body.
 That self-assessment exercise produced a 'Good' grade for financial management and control.